lcao21/GISFinal/README.md

 4)	The rate of crimes committed during an outage with respect to the outage time period
 5)	The rate of crimes committed pre-/post-outage with respect to the non-outage time period

-I calculated each metric using Python in a Jupyter notebook, as it was faster and simpler than doing so in QGIS.
-I then used the cleaned data to map the results and comparisons in QGIS.
+After calculting these metrics using Python, I mapped the results and comparisons in QGIS.